Your lawn edger is meant to make yard work easier. When it does not work properly, you can repair it, saving time and the expense of buying a new one.

 - Sharpening file

-- Replacement string or blade (depending on the type of lawn edger)
+- Replacement string or blade (depending on type of lawn edger)

 How to Repair a Lawn Edger

-Disconnect electric lawn edgers from their power source BEFORE beginning ANY repair work.
+DISCONNECT electric lawn edgers from the power source BEFORE beginning ANY repair work.

 If the fuel tank on a gas-powered edger is removable, use a screwdriver or adjustable wrench to remove the tank.
 If the fuel tank is not removable, drain the tank.
 This will make it easier to manipulate the edger without spilling fuel.